Yiping-Steven/turtleGripper_core/README.md

 # TurtleGripper
 A mobile manipulator robot designed for household usage.
-Let's realize the dream of throwing your socks freely!
+Let's realize the dream of throwing your socks freeeeeely!

 # A. Installation